Canine Tick-Borne Disease

 • If you live in an environment with a high tick population, success has been reported with dry ice tick traps.
 Inexpensive and easy to construct, you need a Styrofoam-covered ice bucket or small cooler, a tool to punch holes in the Styrofoam, up to two pounds of dry ice, a piece of ply board or heavy cardboard, and masking tape.
 Begin by punching four tiny holes in the Styrofoam container to allow the carbon dioxide vapors from the dry ice to draw ticks.
 Place the container on the ply board or heavy cardboard.
 Place strips of masking tape to cover the board with the sticky side of the tape facing up.
 Add dry ice to the container, cover, and place the trap in a tick prone area.
 Ticks will begin moving toward the carbon dioxide emitting dry ice and become trapped on the masking tape.

 • Check your dog for ticks daily during tick season: spring, summer and fall, or year-round in warmer climates.
 Brush your fingers through his fur, applying enough pressure to feel any small bumps.
 If you feel a bump, pull the fur apart to identify it.
 An embedded tick will vary in size, from a pinhead to a grape.
 Ticks are usually black or dark brown.
 Depending on the size and location of the tick, its legs may also be visible.
-Ticks need to be embedded for 24 to 48 hours to spread infections.
+Tick-borne disease can be transmitted within 3 - 6 hours of a tick bite.

 • If you find a tick, consider bringing your dog to a veterinary clinic where a veterinarian or technician can remove the tick safely and show you how it’s done.
 Removing embedded ticks is a delicate operation, because a piece might break off and remain in your dog’s skin if removal is done improperly.
 Ticks should be removed promptly to avoid infection.